syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/combo-box/EJ2_ASP.NETCORE/getting-started.md

 * [Getting Started with Syncfusion ASP.NET Core MVC using Tag Helper](https://ej2.syncfusion.com/aspnetcore/documentation/getting-started/aspnet-core-mvc-taghelper)
 * [How to binding the data in ASP.NET Core ComboBox](./data-binding/)

-> You can refer to our [ASP.NET Core AutoComplete](https://www.syncfusion.com/aspnet-core-ui-controls/combobox) feature tour page for its groundbreaking feature representations.
-You can also explore our [ASP.NET Core AutoComplete example](https://ej2.syncfusion.com/aspnetcore/ComboBox/DefaultFunctionalities#/fluent) to understand how to render and configure the AutoComplete in ASP.NET Core.
+> You can refer to our [ASP.NET Core ComboBox](https://www.syncfusion.com/aspnet-core-ui-controls/combobox) feature tour page for its groundbreaking feature representations.
+You can also explore our [ASP.NET Core ComboBox example](https://ej2.syncfusion.com/aspnetcore/ComboBox/DefaultFunctionalities#/fluent) to understand how to render and configure the ComboBox in ASP.NET Core.